2cb-log/p1xt-progress/README.md

 # Speedstudy
-####   organizing, tracking, _accelerating?_ my learning
+####   organizing, tracking, bolstering my learning

-Starting out with Speedstudy, I'm immediately personalizing to my study style:
+As intended with the design of the [original Speedstudy repo](https://github.com/P1xt/speedstudy), I'm tuning this repo to my study style:
 * Track goals when reached rather than log daily activity
-* Split the great ideas and detail of the @P1xt origin repo into 'Deferred' and 'Currently' learning objectives
+* Split @P1xt's great course and project ideas into 'Deferred' and 'Currently' learning objectives
 * Save personal notes for contributing to discussions rather than displaying outright

 ## Rules (modified)